Biohazardyee/courses/Year 2/Soft Skills/Dee/IdentifyingOpportunities.md

 "Everybody thinks of changing humanity - hardly anyone thinks of changing himself." - Bayazid al-Bastami

+This resonates in me, it is way easier to see others' issues rather than ourselves.
+Sometime changing ourselves will resolve issues.

 ## What attitudes and behaviors do I need to change in order to realize my personal vision?

 - "I'll do it tomorrow"